futel/lambda-websocket-experimenter/doc/ssl.md

 # SSL certificate

-Certificates are needed to for AWS Lambda to publish HTTP/S with a custom domain name.
+Certificates are needed to for AWS Lambda to publish http and websocket endpoints with a custom domain name.

 # Meta-requirements